Anna-Peng/thoughts/README.md

 To sleep afloat with imzad's tune, \
 Or to sleep enwrapped with Saint-Exupéry's dune.

-When fats melts away, \
+When fats melt away, \
 Bones ground to trace, \
 Blood becomes clay, \
 And all the désolé, \